1961

 Jackson MS, Boycotts (Winter-Spring)

 Jackson is Mississippi's capitol and most significant urban area.
 In 1960, 40% of its 150,000 residents are Black, and Blacks are a clear majority in the surrounding rural areas of Hinds, Madison, and Rankin counties.
-Jackson is totally segregated, Blacks are restricted to the lowest-paid menial jobs in the public and private sectors.
-Jackson is White Citizens Council stronghold and the Council dominates the local political scene, Mayor Allen Thompson is a rabid segregationist, as are the Governor and state legislators.
+Jackson is totally segregated, and Blacks are restricted to the lowest-paid menial jobs in the public and private sectors.
+Jackson is a White Citizens Council stronghold and the Council dominates the local political scene.
+Mayor Allen Thompson is a rabid segregationist, as are the Governor and state legislators.
 A miasma of fear lays heavy over the Black community, ruthless police butality is common, and Klan terrorists lurk in the shadows ready to strike down anyone who challenges the racial order.

-The NAACP's national leadership shun direct-action protests in favor of lawsuits in Federal Court, but unlike Alabama where Federal Judge Frank Johnson often rules in favor of civil rights, Mississippi Federal Judge Harold Cox (appointed by President Kenndy) is an ardent segregationist.
+The NAACP's national leadership shun direct-action protests in favor of lawsuits in federal Court, but unlike Alabama where Federal Judge Frank Johnson often rules in favor of civil rights, Mississippi Federal Judge Harold Cox (appointed by President Kennedy) is an ardent segregationist.
 He almost always rules against the NAACP, forcing them to appeal each case to the Federal Fifth Circut Court in New Orleans, a process that slows and limits progress.

 Back in the fall of 1961, Tougaloo student Colia Lidell (later Colia Lafayette) and Tougaloo teacher Hunter Bear (John Salter) began reactivating and rebuilding the North Jackson NAACP Youth Council (NJYC).
 By early 1962 it has slowly begun to make headway against the palpable fear.
 Along with a few high school students such as NJYC President Pearlena Lewis, Lewis Lidell (Colia's brother), and Cleveland Donald, they hold on and dig in deep.

 In early October, Jackson hosts the annual state fair, a major harvest festival.
 It is completely segregated, the first week is for "whites only," followed by 3 days for "colored."
 The NJYC calls on Blacks to boycott the "second-hand fair."
 Any public demonstration, such as picketing, will result in immediate arrest and there is no money for bail.
-And anyone caught distributing boycott leaflets will also be jailed.
-Like resistance fighters in occupied territory, the word has to be spread secretly, through clandestine meetings and covertly passing flyers from hand to hand.
+Anyone caught distributing boycott leaflets will also be jailed.
+Like resistance fighters in occupied territory, the word has to be spread secretly, through clandestine meetings and passing flyers covertly from hand to hand.
 A telephone tree is organized and sympathizers are asked to call their friends.
 October 15 is the first day of the "Negro Fair."
 The boycott is 90% effective, Black fair goers are few and far between to the financial discomfort of white vendors and concessionaires.

 Buoyed by the success of the fair boycott, the NJYC and the revived Tougaloo NAACP chapter begin organizing a Christmas boycott of Jackson's downtown merchants (all white, of course).
 They adopt four key demands: